mayobrownies/CS3502Project1/README.md

 ### Compiling the Projects

-This project is compiled using g++ compiler in Ubuntu terminal.
+This project is compiled using GCC c++ compiler in Ubuntu terminal.

 ```bash
 g++ -o projA ProjectA.cpp -pthread